 The reach of Student Life does not stop with our campus borders.
-Community Engagement and Community Impact is dedicated to supporting our City of Goshen and Elkhart County neighbors through partnerships that benefit students and off campus residents
+In addition to our students and their families, Community Engagement and Community Impact is dedicated to supporting students' academic and social integration on and off campus through advocacy events and educational partnership with the City of Goshen and other surrounding communities.